Thattathin Marayathu

-Thattathin Marayathu is a 2012 Indian Malayalam-language romantic comedy film written and directed by Vineeth Sreenivasan, starring Nivin Pauly and Isha Talwar.
-The supporting cast includes Aju Varghese, Manoj K. Jayan, Sunny Wayne, Sreeram Ramachandran, Bhagath Manuel, Manikuttan, Sreenivasan, and Niveda Thomas.
-The film was produced by actors Mukesh and Sreenivasan.
+Thattathin Marayathu is a 2012 Indian Malayalam-language romantic drama film written and directed by Vineeth Sreenivasan.
+The film stars Nivin Pauly and Isha Talwar, with Aju Varghese, Manoj K. Jayan, Sunny Wayne, Sreeram Ramachandran, Bhagath Manuel, Manikuttan, Sreenivasan, and Niveda Thomas in supporting roles.
 The film is about a Hindu boy, Vinod, and a Muslim girl, Aisha, and the conflict arising out of this inter-faith relationship.

-The film has been considered as one of the defining movies of the Malayalam New Wave.
-The movie was remade in Telugu as Saheba Subramanyam and in Tamil as Meendum Oru Kadhal Kadhai.
+It has been considered as one of the defining films of the Malayalam New Wave, and has been remade in Telugu as Saheba Subramanyam and Tamil as Meendum Oru Kadhal Kadhai.

 Plot

-Sometime in the past, a young boy named Vinod sees a Muslim girl on Thalassery pier.
-He is immediately drawn to her and he prays to make her his wife in the future.
+Sometime in the past, a young Hindu nair boy named Vinod, while walking with his friend on the Thalassery pier ,sees a Muslim girl.
+He is immediately drawn to her and prays to make her his wife in the future.

+In the present, Vinod is detained by the local police station.
+A police officer comes to inquire about his arrest from the house of Abdul Khader .The police man continues to tease him and pass inappropriate comments on Abdul Khader's niece .This enrages Vinod, who punches the officer warning him never to trash-talk about 'his Aisha'.
+The officer proceeds to beat him up, when a sympathetic S.I Premkumar calmly talks to Vinod explaining that he would be more than happy to help Vinod and Aisha unite.
+SI Premkumar then asks Vinod about his love story.
+The narrative then moves back to his past.

-In the present, Vinod, while attending a wedding, accidentally collides with Aisha while running along a corridor.
+While attending a friend's wedding, Vinod accidentally collides with Aisha while running along a corridor.
 She falls down a staircase, and is taken unconscious to a hospital.
 He goes to the hospital to apologize and is attracted to her.
 With the help of his close friends Abdu and Mustafa, Vinod tries to win Aisha's heart.
 In order to get close to her, he enrolls in a university Daffmuttu competition that she too is taking part in.
-He asks a friend, Najaf, to train him for this.
+He asks an acquaintance, Najaf, to train him for this.
 Even though they have a bitter past between them, Najaf agrees to train Vinod.